change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 ### Selecting Rows

-If on the other hand we want to access a subset rows we have to use a slightly different approach.
-While previously we could just pass the name of the column inside brackets if we want to access one or more rows we need to use the `.loc` or `.iloc` methods.
+If on the other hand, we want to access a subset rows we have to use a slightly different approach.
+Previously, we could just pass the name of the column inside brackets if we want to access one or more rows we need to use the `.loc` or `.iloc` methods.

 The first abbreviation, 'loc,' represents 'location' and requires you to specify the names of the rows you wish to access.
 The second abbreviation, 'iloc,' represents 'integer location' and requires you to provide the row index (a numerical value).
-Both methods can be set to retrieve the complete row(s), or a only a subset of values associated with columns of interest.
+Both methods can be set to retrieve the complete row(s), or only a subset of values associated with columns of interest.

 So if we again have a `DataFrame` called `df` and a row called 'Sample-1' we can access it using `df.loc['Sample-1', df.columns]`.